 This is for one “top set” which will contain 4-6 bulbs you can break off to sow.
-More info and planting guide on my website www.reddirtroadblog.org .
-Shipping to Australia only except for WA and TAS due to quarantine restrictions.
+Read my article about these bulbs.
+Shipping to Australia only.
+Cannot Ship to WA and TAS due to quarantine restrictions.